liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 string)<sup>[[5.35](tck-tests.md#5.35)]</sup>.
 - add `target="head"` resources, `@ResourceDependency` resources, and children of `h:head` to the `<head>` section of the portal via `headerResponse.addDependency()`.
-- buffer any markup not related to the `<head>` section to be rendered during [the subsequent render request](chapter-5-request-lifecycle.md#5.2.7).
+- capture any markup not related to the `<head>` section to be rendered during [the subsequent render request](chapter-5-request-lifecycle.md#5.2.7).
 - if necessary, update the value of the `VIEW_STATE_PARAM` parameter managed in this bridge request scope<sup>[[5.36](tck-tests.md#5.36)]</sup>.